deepfactor-io/appsec-village-pod-dc31/README.md

 level (for example, reading and writing files, making network connections, etc) and thus will not cover "higher level" behaviors such as:

-  - XSS/SQLi/SSRF ("Behaviors" that you might find in a web application)
+  - XSS/SQLi/SSRF (behaviors that you might find in a web application)
   - Kernel exploits
   - Behavior monitoring and evasion on Windows or other non-Linux platforms
-  - This is intended to be a beginner/intermediate pod, so anything too crazy or advanced won't be covered
+  - This is intended to be a beginner level pod, so anything too crazy or advanced won't be covered

 ### Intended Audience